Enrollment Information

 Waitlists

-- Enrolled in another section of that waitlisted class.
+- If the student is already enrolled in another section of that waitlisted class.

 - If students ADD themselves to the waitlist for a different section of the same class (instead of using the SWAP feature), they must DROP the section in which they are enrolled before they will be moved from the waitlist.